josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

   ┗ 📜 index.svelte
 ```

 At this point, you could visit `/contact`, `/about`, and/or `/blog` to see the pages we just created.
-There's not much there yet, though, but it's nice to at least see that routing is taken care of for us automatically, just by placing the files in the right place.
+There's not much there yet, of course, but it's nice to at least see that routing is taken care of for us automatically, just by placing the files in the `routes` folder.

 ### Adding a layout